tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ### EUF-CMA

-EUF-CMA (Existential Unforgeability under Chosen Message Attack) [GMR88] is a security notion for digital signature schemes.
+EUF-CMA (Existential Unforgeability under Chosen Message Attack) {{GMR88}} is a security notion for digital signature schemes.
 It guarantees that an adversary, even with access to a signing oracle, cannot forge a valid signature for an arbitrary message.
 EUF-CMA provides strong protection against forgery attacks, ensuring the integrity and authenticity of digital signatures by preventing unauthorized modifications or fraudulent signatures.
 ML-DSA, FN-DSA and SLH-DSA provide EUF-CMA security.

 Understanding EUF-CMA security is essential for individuals involved in designing or implementing cryptographic systems in order to ensure the security, reliability, and trustworthiness of digital signature schemes.
 It allows for informed decision-making, vulnerability analysis, compliance with standards, and designing systems that provide strong protection against forgery attacks.
 Understanding EUF-CMA security is generally not necessary for developers migrating to using an IETF-vetted post-quantum cryptography (PQC) signature scheme within a given protocol or flow.
 EUF-CMA is considered the highest bar that a public key signature algorithm can meet, and therefore is suitable for all uses.
 IETF specification authors should include all security concerns in the 'Security Considerations' section of the relevant RFC and should not assume that implementers are experts in cryptographic theory.

 ## Details of FN-DSA, ML-DSA, and SLH-DSA {#sig-scheme}

-ML-DSA [ML-DSA] is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness of lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
+ML-DSA {{ML-DSA}} is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness of lattice problems over module lattices (i.e., the Module Learning with Errors problem (MLWE)).
 The design of the algorithm is based on the "Fiat-Shamir with Aborts" {{Lyu09}} framework introduced by Lyubashevsky, that leverages rejection sampling to render lattice based FS schemes compact and secure.
-ML-DSA uses uniformly-distributed random number sampling over small integers for computing coefficients in error vectors, which makes the scheme easier to implement compared with FN-DSA [FN-DSA] which uses Guassian-distributed numbers.
+ML-DSA uses uniformly-distributed random number sampling over small integers for computing coefficients in error vectors, which makes the scheme easier to implement compared with FN-DSA {{FN-DSA}} which uses Guassian-distributed numbers.

 ML-DSA offers both deterministic and randomized signing and is instantiated with 3 parameter sets providing different security levels.
 Security properties of ML-DSA are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.

-FN-DSA [FN-DSA] is based on the GPV hash-and-sign lattice-based signature framework introduced by Gentry, Peikert, and Vaikuntanathan, which is a framework that requires a certain class of lattices and a trapdoor sampler technique.
+FN-DSA {{FN-DSA}} is based on the GPV hash-and-sign lattice-based signature framework introduced by Gentry, Peikert, and Vaikuntanathan, which is a framework that requires a certain class of lattices and a trapdoor sampler technique.

 The main design principle of FN-DSA is compactness, i.e., it was designed in a way that achieves minimal total memory bandwidth requirement (the sum of the signature size plus the public key size).
 This is possible due to the compactness of NTRU lattices.
 FN-DSA also offers very efficient signing and verification procedures.
 The main potential downsides of FN-DSA refer to the non-triviality of its algorithms and the need for floating point arithmetic support in order to support Gaussian-distributed random number sampling where the other lattice schemes use the less efficient but easier to support uniformly-distributed random number sampling.